Rockin' Robin (wrestler)

 Robin Denise Smith (born October 9, 1964), better known by her ring name Rockin' Robin, is an American retired professional wrestler.
 The daughter of Grizzly Smith, she is a second-generation wrestler; her brother Sam Houston and half-brother Jake "The Snake" Roberts also wrestled.
 Smith is best known for her appearances with the World Wrestling Federation (WWF) from 1987 to 1990, where she held the WWF Women's Championship.
-She is one of the longest reigning women's champions, with a reign that lasted for 502 days.

 Professional wrestling career

 Early career (1986–1987)

 Smith grew up in a wrestling family and enjoyed going to wrestling shows, where she claims she and her siblings were treated like celebrities.
 Smith later decided to become a professional wrestler and trained, along with her sister-in-law Nickla Roberts (known by her ring name Baby Doll), under Nelson Royal.
 During 1987, Smith competed as Rockin' Robin in Wild West Wrestling, where she feuded with Debbie Combs and Sue Green.

 World Wrestling Federation (1987–1990)

 When the World Wrestling Federation decided to restart their women's division in the late 1980s, both Smith and Nickla Roberts tried out for the company, but the role ultimately went to Smith.
-Smith, as Rockin' Robin, debuted in the WWF in late 1987.
+Smith, as Rockin' Robin, debuted in the WWF in late 1987; her stage name was the same as the song from 1957.
 She competed at the first Survivor Series as a member of The Fabulous Moolah's team, which they were victorious.
 Throughout 1988, she feuded with Sensational Sherri for the WWF Women's Championship.

 On October 7, 1988, she defeated Sensational Sherri, who had held the title for fifteen months prior, for the Women's Championship in Paris.
 At the Royal Rumble in 1989, she defended the title against Judy Martin.
 Smith defended the belt against Martin for the first six months of 1989.
 In the meantime, at WrestleMania V, she sang "America the Beautiful" to open the show.
 Smith continued to defend the Women's title against Martin throughout the summer of 1989.
 She held the championship until 1990, when she left the company.
 At that time, the title was retired by the WWF due to inactivity.
 Smith is still in possession of the title belt.
 The title remained inactive until 1993.